Steve-O-Cassels/steve-o-cassels.github.io/_posts/2016-01-04-jekyll-setup-on-windows10.md

 This post covers my experience establishing a local environment for building and compiling a Jekyll site on Windows 10 (64).

 ## A troublesome task?
-It's been said around that setting up a local development environment of Jekyll on Windows is quite troublesome.
-My experience was not so bad...
+It's been said around that setting up a local development environment of Jekyll on Windows is quite troublesome; my experience was not so bad...

+The reasoning behind the steps I outline below is well documented on the interwebs and the [Jeykyll site](http://jekyllrb.com/) with its [Jekyll on Windows page](http://jekyllrb.com/docs/windows/#installation) is a good place to start.

 ### My steps
 This was mostly a CLI experience with [Chocolately](https://chocolatey.org/) with the exception of the Ruby DevKit install.